Sometimes I hear people say that they don't use skincare because maintaining a healthy lifestyle is enough and healthy skin starts from the inside.

 Is it true though?

 The simple answer is NO.

 The longer answer is that healthy skin is a result of what you put IN your body and what you put ON your body.
 You can drink a gallon of water and still suffer from dry skin.

 You can eat tons of greens and antioxidants and still get acne and pimples.
-Let's not forget that our skin is our body’s first protective layer that protects it from the environment; the sun, toxins, pollution, bacteria and also regulates our body temperature.
+Let's not forget that our skin is our body’s first protective layer that protects it from the environment; the sun, toxins, pollution, and bacteria, and also regulates our body temperature.

 Now let's talk about another interesting, yet depressing fact; as we get older the water amount in our body decreases.
-The synovial liquid between our joints and vertebrates decreases (this is why we loose a few inches as we get older) and the same process happens to our skin as well.
+The synovial liquid between our joints and vertebrates decreases (this is why we lose a few inches as we get older) and the same process happens to our skin as well.

 The best way to prevent the skin from drying is to moisturize it daily and keep its elasticity.
 Using facial oils or products with peptides, Hyaluronic acid and ceramides (and more, that's a big topic that we'll cover separately) can reduce the appearance of wrinkles.